-Dr Mark Jabbal is an Assistant Professor in Aerospace Engineering in the Department of Mechanical, Materials & Manufacturing Engineering at the University of Nottingham.
+Dr Mark Jabbal is an Associate Professor and UG Programme Director in Aerospace Engineering in the Department of Mechanical, Materials & Manufacturing Engineering at the University of Nottingham.
 Mark received his PhD in Experimental Aerodynamics from the University of Manchester in 2008.
 Prior to joining the University of Nottingham in 2016, Mark was an Aerodynamic Consultant at Flow Science Ltd (2002-2003), a Postdoctoral Research Associate at the University of Manchester (2008-2011) and a Lecturer in Aerospace Engineering at Brunel University London (2011-2016).
 His main research interests include aerodynamic flow control in aerospace and automotive applications for drag reduction.
 This research combines experimental fluid mechanics, modeling and optimisation, and vehicle system integration studies.
 Mark is a Member of the Royal Aeronautical Society (MRAeS) and a co-opted member of the RAeS Aerodynamics Specialist Group.

 Enquiries are welcomed from potential PhD candidates with a strong academic record and interest in any of these research areas.

-Module Convenor for H41AAD Aerospace Aerodynamics
+Module Convenor for MMME1030 Aerospace Aerodynamics and Contributing Tutor for MMME3080 Advanced Aerodynamics

 Contributing Tutor for MMME1050… read more

 PI for the H2020/Clean Sky 2 WINGPULSE Project (Grant No. 887092): advancing active flow control technologies for more efficient aircraft

 Co-I for the H2020/Clean Sky 2 TAILSURF Project (Grant No. 864290): aircraft rear-end configuration optimisation